Placement Auditions and Assessments

-1. Online Ear Training Assessment: An online ear training assessment is available through the college's student portal.
+- Online ear training assessment: An online ear training assessment is available through the college's student portal.
 All students are required to complete the online ear training assessment.
-The online ear training portion of the assessment can be completed in about twenty minutes.
+This portion of the assessment can be completed in about 20 minutes.

-2. Written Assessment: You will take a comprehensive, written assessment once you arrive on campus.
-The on-campus written assessment takes about two hours to complete, and is scheduled during orientation week.
+- Written assessment: You will take a comprehensive, written assessment once you arrive on campus.
+The on-campus written assessment takes about two hours to complete and is scheduled during orientation week.